0xced/ChiseledSqlClient/README.md

 # ChiseledSqlClient

+> [!IMPORTANT]
+> ChiseledSqlClient was an experiment that eventually lead to [Chisel](https://github.com/0xced/Chisel), a NuGet package which greatly simplifies the removal of unwanted dependencies and properly handles transitive dependencies.

+---

 As of version 5.2.0, the [Microsoft.Data.SqlClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient) NuGet package includes everything needed to authenticate to SQL databases with the Microsoft identity platform (formerly Azure AD).
 It has been suggested to [split Azure dependent functionality in a separate NuGet Package (#1108)](https://github.com/dotnet/SqlClient/issues/1108) but currently all the Azure and [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) packages are required dependencies.

 So if you only use authentication with user/password or SSPI integrated security you have to pay for the weight of all those unused libraries.